abdulla-zahin/BI/README.md

 ## License

-This project is licensed under the MIT License.
-Check the `LICENSE` file for more details.
+This project is created under the academic purview of **Northumbria University** and is intended solely for educational purposes.
+Any reproduction, distribution, or use of this project beyond its academic context requires explicit permission from Northumbria University.

+For more details, please contact the project maintainers or Northumbria University directly.

 ## Let’s Connect